- Herbert A. Simon was an American scientist born in 1916.

 Herbert Simon had three children with his wife, Dorothea.
 They were named Katherine, Peter, and Barbara.

 1978 Nobel Prize in Economics

 Herbert Simon won his Nobel prize on October 16th, 1978, for his pioneering research into the decision-making process within economic organizations.

 1993 APA’s Award for Outstanding Lifetime Contributions to Psychology

-On August 20th, 1993 Herbert Simon was awarded the APA’s Award for Outstanding Lifetime Contributions to Psychology due to his academic history and the facts of his research.
-Specifically, he was awarded the Nobel prize for economics, made outstanding contributions to organizational theory, the cognitive character of the decision-making process, and the computer metaphor of rational thinking.
+On August 20th, 1993, Herbert Simon was awarded the APA’s Award for Outstanding Lifetime Contributions to Psychology due to his academic history and the facts of his research.
+Specifically, he was awarded the Nobel prize for economics and made outstanding contributions to organizational theory, the cognitive character of the decision-making process, and the computer metaphor of rational thinking.